joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ### Exercise 4.1: Injecting values into a form

-1. First, use the browser navigate to the route: "http://localhost:8000/students/edit/612345"; you should see John Smith's record.
+1. First, use the browser to navigate to the route: "http://localhost:8000/students/edit/612345"; you should see John Smith's record.
    Currently, the form has hard coded data!
 Let's consider how we can update this.
 In VS code, open `views/student_edit.ejs`.

 2. Navigate to the `<form>` element there are two things we need to consider: